Corneal Transplant Surgery in Los Angeles

 Established Partial-Thickness Option

-DSEK replaces inner corneal layers with a slightly thicker donor graft than DMEK.
-An excellent option for endothelial disease with recovery faster than full-thickness PKP.
+Descemet Stripping Endothelial Keratoplasty (DSEK/DSAEK) replaces inner corneal layers with a slightly thicker donor graft than DMEK.
+An excellent option for endothelial disease, with recovery faster than full-thickness PKP.

 Full-Thickness